braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 {% endtab %}
 {% endtabs %}

-## Change "empty feed" language
+## Customizing "empty feed" message

 When a user does not qualify for any Content Cards, the SDK displays an "empty feed" error message stating: "We have no updates.
 Please check again later."

-You can configure what is displayed in this empty feed message.
+You can customize this "empty feed" error message similar to the following:

 ![An empty feed error message that reads "This is a custom empty state message."][1]